BertrandTcheuffa/SQL_World_Layoffs_Data_Analysis/README.md

 ### Duplicate Detection

-The strategy was to use the window function ROW_NUMBER() to detect the first occurrence of each identical record.
+The strategy was to use the window function ROW_NUMBER() to detect the first occurrence of identical records (row_num = 1).
-Partitionning over all columns then make sure to clearly identify duplicated rows, that appears with `row_number` greater than 1
+Partitionning over all columns then make sure to clearly identify all duplicated rows, that appears with `row_number` greater than 1.

-Unique rows were identified by:
+Unique rows were identified by the following CTE:

 ```sql
 WITH numbered AS (